Kitura/Kitura/README.md

  `vagrant ssh`

-5. From the Vagrant shell, run the sample program:

- `Kitura/.build/debug/KituraSample`.
-You should see a message that says "Listening on port 8090".

-6. As needed for development, edit the `vagrantfile` to setup [Synced Folders](https://www.vagrantup.com/docs/synced-folders/basic_usage.html) to share files between your host and guest machine.
+5. As needed for development, edit the `vagrantfile` to setup [Synced Folders](https://www.vagrantup.com/docs/synced-folders/basic_usage.html) to share files between your host and guest machine.

+6. Now you are ready to develop your first Kitura App.
+Check [Kitura Sample](https://github.com/IBM-Swift/Kitura-Sample) or see [Developing Kitura applications](#developing-kitura-applications).

 ## Installation (OS X)